-While it does support HDR10 (High Dynamic Range), it lacks color gamut, brightness, and contrast which would make the HDR viewing experience notably better.
+While it does support HDR10 (High Dynamic Range), it lacks color gamut, brightness, and contrast, which would make the HDR viewing experience notably better.

 Its IPS panel also ensures wide 178-degree viewing angles, a notable 1,300:1 static contrast ratio, and a quick 5ms pixel transition speed for minimal ghosting of moving objects across the screen.

-Furthermore, the 4K Ultra HD resolution ensures an incredibly crisp and mesmeric picture quality with vivid details and plenty of screen real estate.
+Furthermore, 4K Ultra HD resolution ensures an incredibly crisp and mesmeric picture quality with vivid details and plenty of screen real estate.